 A city fit for the future

 We’re rebalancing our existing street space to make it safer and easier for people to walk, ride, scooter, or use public transport.
-The Thorndon connections project will be part of connecting Thorndon and Wadestown to the city, making it safer and easier for more people to walk, bike/scoot or use public transport.
+The Thorndon connections project is part of connecting Thorndon and Wadestown to the city, making it safer and easier for more people to walk, bike/scoot or use public transport.

 The most important connections